aaxbas/aaxbas.github.io/_portfolio/project-hex.md

 GitHub: [https://github.com/jnoxro/HipPy](https://github.com/jnoxro/HipPy)

-In 2019, I was elected as Contol Team Leader where I:
+In 2019, I was elected as Control Team Leader where I:
 * Led a team of multi-disciplinary engineers in designing and developing the control system used in an autonomous aircraft to compete in the IMechE UAS Challenge.
 * Expanded upon previous year’s control system design, including updating hardware to match modern standards and re-writing code to increase efficiency.
 * Oversaw the development of a new computer vision program in C++ and OpenCV to improve target detection speed.